joshbrew/HEG_ESP32/README.md

 [Arduino Nano V3 HEG](https://github.com/moothyknight/HEG_Arduino)

 ## Materials
 - Arduino Huzzah32 Feather.
 There are at least a dozen alternatives, this one has a battery.
-I'm also doing a Lolin32 Lite build.
+I'm also doing a Lolin32 build
 - ADS 1115 w/ PGA, 16-bit ADC
 - OPT101 Photodiode
 - 1 AN1102W Infrared LED